-The first culinary nation in the world, France is recognized worldwide for its gastronomy and its art of living.
+The first culinary nation in the world, France is recognized worldwide for its gastronomy and art of living.
 French luxury is intimately linked to its culinary art.
 Moreover, since 2010, the French gastronomic meal and its rituals have been included in the intangible cultural heritage of UNESCO.

-The culinary experience is not only limited to the simple act of eating, but also to an etiquette representative of French culture.
-The French gastronomic meal must respect a precise scheme: it begins with an aperitif, at least four dishes, including a starter, fish and / or meat with vegetables, cheese, a dessert, and a digestif to finish.
+The culinary experience is not only limited to the simple act of eating but also to an etiquette representative of French culture.
+The French gastronomic meal must respect a precise scheme: it begins with an aperitif, at least four dishes, including a starter, fish and/or meat with vegetables, cheese, a dessert, and a digestif to finish.
 This particular attention to the pleasures of the table is found in everyday life.
 The French are very attached to the three meals of the day.
 Traditionally, breakfast is taken upon awakening, lunch around 1 p.m. and dinner around 8 p.m.
 In France, eating is therefore considered a ritual of happiness.

 Typical and Popular French Specialties